nipreps/petprep/docs/faq.rst

 What is *TemplateFlow* for?
 ---------------------------
-*TemplateFlow* enables *fMRIPrep* to generate preprocessed outputs spatially normalized to a number of different neuroimaging templates (e.g. MNI).
+*TemplateFlow* enables *PETPrep* to generate preprocessed outputs spatially normalized to a number of different neuroimaging templates (e.g. MNI).
 For further details, please check `its documentation section <spaces.html#templateflow>`__.